alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 ## P Controller

 Initially, I just tested proportional control to make sure that my code functioned properly.

+*** ADD IN P CONTROL SPEED CALC??***

 For simplicity, I also had a hard stop implemented, which had the robot stop if the calculated PWM value was between -10 and 10, as seen in the code below.
 This hard stop operated under the assumption that the robot should be close to the desired distane of 1 foot from the wall if when a PWM value this low is calculated.

 *** HARDSTOP CODE ***